uq-pupeter/jsonize/README.md

 }
 ```

+That's it!
+Just define the input node with `from` by defining its `path` and `type` and map it somewhere in the ouput JSON structure with `to`.

 A simple `NodeMap` object that maps a JSON node into a different JSON node takes the following form:

 ```json